SkafteNicki/dtu_cs_thesis/docs/starting.md

 ## The first month

 The first month of the thesis depends a lot on the project you are doing.
-If the project is very well defined you will find that you can start coding and analyzing data right away.
+If the project is very well-defined you will find that you can start coding and analyzing data right away.
 However, in most cases you will need to spend some time reading literature and getting a better understanding of the problem you are trying to solve.
-This is completely normal and you should not be worried about it.
+This is completely normal, and you should not be worried about it.
 In general expect to

 1. Read literature

 2. Begin analyzing data

-3. Write
+3. Write some initial code

 When you are closing in on the first month you need to hand-in a project plan.